Travel Wifi: Summary

 DHI Telecom competed against scores of companies for a contract with the DOD.
 On October 26, 2010 DHI was awarded a long-term DoD contract under the Army & Airforce Exchange Service, (The Exchange).
 As of September 2019, the company's operations on US and NATO bases throughout Afghanistan and Iraq are located in Baghdad, Kirkuk, and Um Qasr in Iraq and Bagram Airfield, Jalalabad, Kabul, Kandahar, Mazar e-Sharif, Camp Dwyer and Shindand Air Base in Afghanistan.
-DHI technology is also sold at The Exhange stores at major bases in Europe and the U.S.
+DHI technology is also sold at The Exchange stores at major bases in Europe and the U.S.

 Services

 ISP services offer seven packages tiered by download speed and length of each plan.
 The different plans range from 24-hour service, up to 30 days of unlimited service.
 Businesses supporting US/NATO missions can opt for small business plans.